Democrats introduce most progressive plan yet to help college athletes earn money

-The measure would preempt less restrictive state laws, creating a uniform framework for college athletes across the country and opening the door for them to earn money in a variety of new ways, including monetizing social media platforms, endorsing small businesses and striking lucrative sports apparel or video game deals.
+The measure would preempt existing state laws, creating a uniform framework for college athletes across the country and opening the door for them to earn money in a variety of new ways, including monetizing social media platforms, endorsing small businesses and striking lucrative sports apparel or video game deals.

 Called the College Athlete Economic Freedom Act, the legislation was proposed by Sen. Chris Murphy (D-Conn.) and Rep. Lori Trahan (D-Mass.).
 It calls for fewer limitations or restrictions than most other state and federal proposals, potentially allowing athletes much more flexibility than rule changes recently considered by the NCAA.